thattolleyguy/jiralexa/README.md

 3. Skip the blueprint
 4. Name the Lambda Function "Jira".
 5. Select the runtime as Node.js
-6. Go to the the src directory, execute `npm install --save request jira-connector alexa-skill aws` inside your source folder.
+6. Go to the the root directory directory, execute `./gradlew clean buildAlexaSkillZip`.
-7. Select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
+7. Select the zip file inside the location `./build/distribution/jiralexa-0.0.1.zip`.
 8. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
 9. Keep the Handler as index.handler (this refers to the main js file in the zip).
 10. Create a basic execution role and click create.